 The Bell 429 and Bell 407GX have generated wide interest in Europe with their demonstration tours.
 This week the Bell 429 EMS demo aircraft is on static display at the ILA Berlin Air Show.
 The Bell 407GX, featured at Farnborough International Air Show, is currently touring the United Kingdom.

 This year Bell Helicopter received EASA Part 145 maintenance, overhaul and repair certification for their joint facility with sister company, Cessna Aircraft Company, in Prague.
-The customer support and services center, also serving as Bell Helicopter’s European headquarters for regional commercial sales, brings first-class support and maintenance to customers in Europe.
+The customer support and services centre, also serving as Bell Helicopter’s European headquarters for regional commercial sales, brings first-class support and maintenance to customers in Europe.

 “Our relentless dedication to our European customers is driving our continued growth,” said Patrick Moulay, Bell Helicopter’s managing director in Europe.
 “We are successful because we have fantastic products adapted to the European market, like the 429, and the #1 ranked customer support and services team in the industry,” added Moulay.

 Certain statements in this press release may project revenues or describe strategies, goals, outlook or other non-historical matters; these forward-looking statements speak only as of the date on which they are made, and we undertake no obligation to update them.
 These statements are subject to known and unknown risks, uncertainties, and other factors that may cause our actual results to differ materially from those expressed or implied by such forward-looking statements.